 the actual lens calibration in hugin has a little work but it is straight forward. as already mentioned at least two straight lines need to show up on the negative. these lines are now used for the calibration. if not already done the interface should be switch from simple to either advanced or expert.

-if all lines are set, hugin is now ready to calculate the distortion correction values. before calculating the radial distortion parameters A, B and C needs to be enabled. they can be found in the optimizer tab. by pressing the button optimize now! these parameters are calculated by hugin
+if all lines are set, hugin is now ready to calculate the distortion correction values. before calculating the radial distortion parameters A, B and C needs to be enabled. they can be found in the optimizer tab. by pressing the button “optimize now!“ these parameters are calculated by hugin - save results [2.6]

 if the calculated values are acceptable, the last step in hugin is to save them as .ini file.